kandolfp/ws23_ulg_vu_ama_performance/pages/hpc/performance.md

 # How to measure performance in Julia

-For that, we recall the vector summation example from the introduction to [function](../../introduction/functions/) and include the simple `@time` macro.
+For that, we have a look at a simple vector summation function and include the simple `@time` macro.
 ```julia:./code/performance_time_mysum.jl
 function mysum(V)
     s = zero(eltype(V))